Landmark US opioid trial begins in Oklahoma - Journal du Cameroun

-The first civil trial that could end up holding a drug company responsible for the US opioid epidemic began Tuesday in Oklahoma, in a landmark case that might impact thousands of others like it.
+The first civil trial that could hold a drug company responsible for the US opioid epidemic began Tuesday in Oklahoma — a landmark case that could impact thousands of others like it.

 The bench trial pits the state of Oklahoma against Johnson & Johnson.
 Two other drug companies named in the lawsuit settled ahead of the trial.

-The lawsuit is the first of many of its kind to go to trial, and seen as an important test of whether drug companies can be held accountable in court for an addiction epidemic that has killed tens of thousands of Americans.
+The lawsuit is the first of many to go to trial, and is seen as an important test of whether drug companies can be held accountable in court for an addiction epidemic, which has killed tens of thousands of Americans.

 “It’s time to hold them responsible for their actions,” Hunter told the presiding judge, who will decide the case in lieu of a jury.

-Johnson & Johnson has denied the charges levied by the state and its attorneys were scheduled to make opening statements later in the afternoon.
+Johnson & Johnson has denied the charges levied by the state against its subsidiary Janssen Pharmaceuticals.

+The company’s lead attorney pointed to federal and state agencies having approved and monitored its painkillers Nucynta and Duragesic, and the decades-long familiarity of doctors with opioid medications and their addictive qualities.

+“Both pharmacists and physicians have an independent responsibility to prescribe and monitor these drugs,” attorney Larry Ottaway said.

 There are some 2,000 lawsuits brought by states, cities and Native American territories across the country, all seeking compensation from makers of the highly addictive prescription painkillers.